Skip to content

 tau o1 = console

-In the above case we specify that i1 and o1 are of type tau, namely that they are Tau formulas, and they take values from the console (e.g. stdin/stdout).
-Type actually means which Boolean algebra the values come from.
-It is a unique property of the Tau langauge that it can refer to its own sentences, abstracted as Boolean algebra elements.
+In the above case we specify that i1 and o1 are of type tau, namely that they are Tau specifications, and they take values from the console (e.g. stdin/stdout).
+The type defines from which Boolean algebra the values come from.
+The tau type is a unique property of the Tau langauge because it enables Tau specifications to reason over Tau specifications themselves abstracted as Boolean algebra elements.

-You can also define files as IO streams:
+You can also define files as input or output streams:

 tau i1 = ifile("input.in")